CarlWangChina/QwenFeat-Vocal-Score/README.md

 All weights for this section are preserved.
 Model directory link: Download the full repository containing models from Hugging Face: [https://huggingface.co/karl-wang/QwenFeat-Vocal-Score/]

-[audioscore](./audioscore/README.md) **MuQ Scoring & Ranking Module**: Contains two versions (with and without decoupling) using the same codebase, organized into a single directory.

-1. **Scoring using MuQ as encoder + scoring head**: No decoupling.
-This architecture is basically the same as the SongEval work.
-The unfrozen MuQ Lora weights and the scoring head weights are preserved.
-Link: [https://huggingface.co/karl-wang/QwenFeat-Vocal-Score/]

-2. **Decoupling Experiment**: Uses the speaker encoder from SaMoye-SVC for reverse gradient training to decouple speaker identity features, aiming to improve aesthetic understanding accuracy.
-The code is compatible with both versions.
-Note: Decoupling weights were lost due to a server move.
-However, experiments using SaMoye’s or Wespeaker’s encoder for reverse gradient training showed that while training and convergence are difficult (easier with smaller batch sizes), the final aesthetic assessment accuracy slightly improved, proving that decoupling is effective.

-**Note**: This repository does not contain the model weights.
-Researchers should download the full repository including models from Hugging Face: [https://huggingface.co/karl-wang/QwenFeat-Vocal-Score/]

-# VocalVerse1: Singing Evaluation Model based on QwenAudio

-[qwenaudio](./qwenaudio/README.md) **Qwen Comment Generation + Scoring Module**: (See description above for workflow details).

 ## Usage